jonnonz1/nz-statute-book/acts/public/2013/financial-markets-conduct-act-2013.md

 (1) A licence may, in its conditions, authorise 1 or more named related bodies corporate of the licensee to provide a market service covered by the licence if the FMA is satisfied that—
   (a) arrangements are or will be in place to ensure that the licensee will maintain appropriate control or supervision over the provision of that service by the related body corporate under the licence; and
   (b) the related body corporate is capable of effectively performing that service (having regard to the proposed conditions of licence); and
-  (c) there is no reason to believe that the related body corporate will not comply with the market services licensee obligations; and
+  (c) there is no reason to believe that the related body corporate is likely to contravene the market services licensee obligations; and
   (d) the related body corporate is, or will be, registered under the Financial Service Providers (Registration and Dispute Resolution) Act 2008 on and from commencing to provide that service; and
   (e) the related body corporate meets the eligibility criteria and other requirements prescribed by the regulations for the purposes of this section (if any).
 (2) The licence may also, in its conditions, determine that, for the purposes of 1 or more provisions of this Part, notices or reports need to be given to or by, or powers or duties may be exercised or performed by, only—